mysteriumnetwork/node/README.md

 ---
-# Decentralised VPN built on blockchain
+# Decentralized VPN built on blockchain

 VPN server and client for Mysterium Network